datawowio/k_sequencing_gem/docs/documentation.md

   }
 }
 ```
-if prediction [ai_human] processed by human you will find answer human from Get list of predictions
+if the prediction [ai_human] is processed by a human, you will find answer human from Get list of predictions
 ###### example
 ```json
 {